xsdk-project/HandsOnLessons/lessons/mfem_convergence/lesson.md

 ### Further Reading

-To learn more about MFEM including examples and miniapps visit [mfem.org](mfem.org).
+To learn more about MFEM, including example codes and miniapps visit [mfem.org](http://mfem.org).

 <!-- Insert space, horizontal line, and link to HandsOnLesson table -->